alcala21/gettingAndCleaningDataProject/CodeBook.md

 set2$activity.id <- NULL
 ```

-Once we have labeled columns and activities, we can now start tidying the data.
+Once we have labeled columns and activities, we can now start tidying up the data.
 First we will average the values in the columns for each subject and activity in *set2*.
 Let's call the new set *set3*.

 ```r